GoogleContainerTools/skaffold/docs-v2/content/en/docs/pipeline-stages/deployers/cloudrun.md

 This feature is currently experimental and subject to change.
 Not all Skaffold features are supported, for example `debug` is currently not supported in Cloud Run (but is on our roadmap).
 {{< /alert >}}

 [Cloud Run](https://cloud.google.com/run) is a managed compute platform on Google Cloud that allows you to run containers on Google's infrastructure.
-With Skaffold, now you are able to configure your dev loop to build, test, sync and use Cloud Run as deployer for your images.
+With Skaffold, now you are able to configure your dev loop to build, test, sync and use Cloud Run as the deployer for your images.

 ## Deploying applications to Cloud Run
-Skaffold can deploy services and jobs to Cloud Run.
+Skaffold can deploy [Services](https://cloud.google.com/run/docs/reference/rest/v1/namespaces.services#resource:-service) and [Jobs](https://cloud.google.com/run/docs/reference/rest/v1/namespaces.jobs#resource:-job) to Cloud Run.
 If this deployer is used, all provided manifests must be valid Cloud Run services, using the `serving.knative.dev/v1` schema, or valid Cloud Run jobs.
 See the [Cloud Run YAML reference](https://cloud.google.com/run/docs/reference/yaml/v1) for supported fields.

 ### Environment setup
 In order to use this deployer you'll need to configure some tools first.

-The deployer uses `gcloud` CLI to perform its tasks, so be sure it is installed in your environment.
+The deployer uses the `gcloud` CLI to perform its tasks, so be sure it is installed in your environment.
 It will use the [application default credentials](https://cloud.google.com/docs/authentication/production#automatically) to deploy.
 You can configure this to use your user credentials by running:
 ```bash
 gcloud auth application-default login
 ```